Jim Holvay: Songwriting

 Carl Bonafede was a Chicago band promoter for weekly dances at local ballrooms.
-He managed The Buckinghams when Carl gave Jim a call.
-Jim Holvay first met Carl Bonafede at a Jim Lounsbury record hop, the Willowbrook Ballroom, while Carl was singing with the Gem-Tones back in 1960.
-Carl told Jim that The Buckinghams covered Beatles songs and Jim replied that he wrote R&B/soul songs.
+He managed The Buckinghams when Bonafedel gave Holvay a call.
+Holvay first met Bonafede at a Jim Lounsbury record hop, the Willowbrook Ballroom, while Carl was singing with the Gem-Tones back in 1960.
+Bonafede told Holvay that The Buckinghams covered Beatles songs and Holvay replied that he wrote R&B/soul songs.
 "I was dinking around on a spinet piano in a music practice room at Lyons Township Junior College and wrote Kind of a Drag.
 I wasn't sure Carl remembered I was a songwriter until he asked if I had any tunes.
 Yeah, I do have something, and Carl asked when he could hear it.
 I remember cutting a demo of the song on acoustic guitar between shows," he recalled.

-Later Carl with a Wollensak tape recorder, found Jim at a club where, in the dressing room, he played his "pop genre" tune on an acoustic guitar.
+Later Carl with a Wollensak tape recorder, found Holvay at a club where, in the dressing room, he played his "pop genre" tune on an acoustic guitar.
 Months later "Kind Of A Drag" was on WLS Radio.
 Turns out that the producer added horns to the song because of hearing The MOB perform at clubs around town.
-He knew Jim Holvay of the R & B group the MOB to be a good songwriter from previous use of his songs.
+He knew Holvay of the R & B group the MOB to be a good songwriter from previous use of his songs.

-The-Mob South Dakota Rock and Roll Music Association inductee
+The MOB - South Dakota Rock and Roll Music Association inductee

 Located in Sioux Falls, SD during the 70s was the renown showroom, the Mocamba Club.
 Top acts played the club and The MOB is said to be, the most booked act and the biggest draws that the Mocamba Club had.
 October 2010, Don Fritz, President of the South Dakota Rock & Roll Music Association informed that The MOB was selected under the category "bands".
 Inducted April 16, 2011, at the Ramkota Exhibit Hall in Sioux Falls, SD more than 2,000 people in attendance saw and heard The MOB in person, their first reunion in 35 years.

-Eastside Heartbeats, a new Rock 'n' roll musical
+Eastside Heartbeats

-Jim was interviewed by Tom Waldman for a 2014 KLCS-TV PBS episode of Rock 'N Roll Stories.
-Tom co-wrote the 1998 book "Land Of A Thousand Dances: Chicano Rock 'N' Roll From Southern California" with David Reyes.
-Waldman wrote a script based on the music scene of East L.A. in the sixties and showed Holvay.
-Tom then asked Jim to compose music for the play.
+Holvay was interviewed by Tom Waldman for a 2014 KLCS-TV PBS episode of Rock 'N Roll Stories.
+Waldman co-wrote the 1998 book Land Of A Thousand Dances: Chicano Rock 'N' Roll From Southern California with David Reyes.
+Waldman wrote a script based on the music scene of East L.A. in the 1960s and showed Holvay.
+Waldman then asked Holvay to compose music for the play.
 The tunes were to feel like Cannibal & the Headhunters' "Land of a 1,000 Dances" but original.
-The songs, sung by an unknown group following their dream and opening for a group like The Beatles at a venue similar to the Hollywood Bowl in 1965.
+The songs, sung by an unknown group following their dream and opening for a group such as The Beatles at a venue similar to the Hollywood Bowl in 1965.
 Holvay worked with David Reyes, Rudy Salas and Tom Waldman resulting in the soundtrack for Eastside Heartbeats-The Musical.